VSreddy174/FPGA-CNN-Inference-Accelerator/docs/7_Debugging_Issues.md

 ### Root Cause Analysis
 This behavior highlighted the classic hardware engineering trade-off between Dynamic Range and Fractional Precision within constrained word lengths:
-* **The 73% Accuracy Drop (`ap_fixed<16, 6>`):** This layout allocated 6 bits to the integer portion (range ±32) and 10 bits to the fractional portion.
+* **The 73% Accuracy Drop (`ap_fixed<16, 6>`):** This layout allocated 6 bits to the integer portion (range $\pm32$) and 10 bits to the fractional portion.
 Because the final Dense layer aggregates 400 flattened elements, intermediate unscaled dot-products easily exceeded the absolute boundary of 32.
 This caused catastrophic Integer Overflow, wrapping confident positive prediction sums into arbitrary negative garbage values.
-* **The 70% Accuracy Drop (`ap_fixed<16, 9>`):** To eliminate the overflow, the word layout was modified to provide 9 integer bits (range ±256).
+* **The 70% Accuracy Drop (`ap_fixed<16, 9>`):** To eliminate the overflow, the word layout was modified to provide 9 integer bits (range $\pm256$).
 However, this left only 7 bits for the fractional portion ($2^{-7}$ resolution step size).
-This resulted in Quantization Underflow, where small but highly critical neural weights and gradients fell below the resolution limit and were truncated to exactly zero, erasing fine-grained features from the network's parameters.
+This resulted in Quantization Underflow, where small but highly critical network weights fell below the resolution limit and were truncated to exactly zero, erasing fine-grained features from the network's parameters.

 ### Resolution & Core Learning
 The evaluation proved that a 16-bit total word boundary was mathematically insufficient to safely bridge the dynamic range requirements of a 400-input dense accumulation layer without data degradation.
 The system architecture was upgraded to utilize 32-bit signed integer accumulators (`int32`), providing extensive numerical safety boundaries while maintaining the area benefits of 8-bit quantized weights.